Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

 - Build project "sf.eclipse.javacc" ;
   * copy "jtb-x.y.z.jar" and remove old one
   * update JTB_JAR_NAME in "IJJConstants"
-  * review "plugin.xml" (change JTB jar name in "build.properties" tab)
+  * review "plugin.xml" (change JTB jar name in "build.properties" tab, update version in overview tab)
   * update "readme.txt"
   * update dependencies if dropping support of some Eclipse version
   * do not use the export wizard
-  * commit files to SVN and tag as a version

 - Update project "sf.eclipse.javacc.feature" through "feature.xml" (mainly version)
   * use the export wizard to create the "sf.eclipse.javacc-x.y.zz-plugin.zip" file